 El Cajas National Park is located in southern Ecuador and features a tundra vegetation on a spectacular jagged landscape of hills and valleys.
 Home to a large variety of wildlife, it is part of the Macizo del Cajas Biosphere Reserve.

 Machalilla National Park rests along Ecuador's Pacific coast.
-It incorporates beaches, fog forest, dry forest, small islands and two larger islands, Salango and Isla de la Plata.
+It incorporates beaches, fog forest, dry forest, small islands and two larger islands: Isla Salango and Isla de la Plata.
 Many of the large mammals in Machalilla National Park are regionally and locally endangered.

 The Macizo del Cajas Biosphere Reserve contains a large number of ecosystems, ranging from high mountains to coastal and marine areas along the Pacific.
 It also includes El Cajas National Park, which features a tundra vegetation on a spectacular jagged landscape.